 Because the first layer of shingles may act as a sponge that soaks up water while the second layer of shingles provides the darkness mold and algae loves!
 And since some spot repairs now mean more spot repairs later, what all your repairs add up to is money thrown to the wind that could have been put toward the cost of replacing your roof altogether!

 You don’t want to wait until a leak appears to replace your roof because there are ideal times and unideal times of year for a roof to be replaced.
-If it’s too hot, then the shingles will get hot enough that walking on them will lead to damage.
+If it’s too hot, then the shingles will get hot enough that walking on them will lead to roof damage.
 Additionally, it will be so hot on the roof that the conditions will adversely affect the workmanship.
 When the temperature outside is over 85°, it may be as hot as 130° on your roof!
 For this reason, most roofing companies have hard limits on what temperatures they’re willing to work in.

 Similarly, if the temperature won’t exceed 40° many roofing companies won’t work either.
 That’s because shingles are kept in place by nails and adhesive strips, and the glue in those strips is activated by the radiant heat of the sun.
 If the temperatures won’t get high enough then you’ll have to wait for those strips to get activated, and during that time the shingles may peel, curl or blow off if a severe enough storm comes around.
 Plus, if it’s too cold then the shingles will become brittle enough that stepping on them might lead to damage.